duncanatt/detecter/tutorial/docs/index.md

 ![GitHub issues](https://img.shields.io/github/issues/duncanatt/detecter)
 ![GitHub closed issues](https://img.shields.io/github/issues-closed/duncanatt/detecter)

-## Introduction
+# Welcome to the detectEr tutorial!

+# What is detectEr?

 detectEr is a runtime verification tool for asynchronous component systems.

+Detecter outline

+# Publications

+List of publications.

+# Who are we?

+The team.

+# Help us

+Typos and bugs.